EastAgile/movey-webapp/docs/GUIDES.md

 # Developer's guide

+Documentation for developers working on Movey.
+For Move developers, please check out [`MOVE_DEVELOPER.md`](./MOVE_DEVELOPER.md).

 ## Getting Started

 - This project is an extension of [Jelly](https://github.com/secretkeysio/jelly-actix-web-starter), which itself is an extension of [actix-web](https://actix.rs/), so you should see that some features are built around what is already available in Jelly (check out [JELLY_FEATURES.md](./docs/JELLY_FEATURES.md) for more details).
-- To get started, clone this repository and change into the repository's directory from your terminal (currently this is our proprietary repo, we can change this later when this goes opensource)
+- To get started, clone this repository and change into the repository's directory from your terminal (currently this is our proprietary repo, we can change this later when this goes opensource).

 ```
 git clone https://github.com/EastAgile/ea-movey.git